-Robot vacuum cleaners with security cameras are often quipped with localization sensors such as wheel encoders or inertial sensors to determine its current position.
-Based on this information and the information gleaned from the image data, the automatic vacuum can then plan its path to maneuver around the space.
+Robot vacuum cleaners with security cameras are often quipped with localisation sensors such as wheel encoders or inertial sensors to determine its current position.
+Based on this information and the information gleaned from the image data, the automatic vacuum can then plan its path to manoeuvre around the space.

 Cameras vs. Other Navigation Methods